asoltesz/solakube/README.md

-# Kubernetes cluster builder on Hetzner Cloud with Terraform, Ansible and Rancher
+# SolaKube Kubernetes cluster builder on Hetzner Cloud

+This project aims to simplify the creation of K8s clusters on Hetzner Cloud with Terraform, Ansible and Rancher

-This project is based on Vito Botta's Ansible and Terraform plugins and his article: [From zero to Kubernetes in Hetzner Cloud with Terraform, Ansible and Rancher](https://vitobotta.com/2019/10/14/kubernetes-hetzner-cloud-terraform-ansible-rancher/) and strives to add example values, documentation, bugfixes, more reproducibility and further automation on top of it.
+Partially based on Vito Botta's Ansible and Terraform plugins and his article: [From zero to Kubernetes in Hetzner Cloud with Terraform, Ansible and Rancher](https://vitobotta.com/2019/10/14/kubernetes-hetzner-cloud-terraform-ansible-rancher/).
+It also adds example values, documentation, bugfixes, more reproducibility and further automation on top of it.

+For the sake of compactness, the project is referenced as SolaKube.

 # Work In Progress

 WARNING: This is a work in progress and shared only in the hope that it may come useful for others.
 See the [Issues](https://github.com/asoltesz/hetzner-k8s-builder/issues).
+Until it reaches 1.0, major structural changes may be introduced.

 The configuration describe my personal test cloud (named "andromeda").
 If you want to utilize it, please read Vito's article and customize everything accordingly according to your own preferences, tokens...etc.